Assembly code generated from Rust for parameter passing

 is dropped, the reference count is decremented.
 If the reference count falls to 0, the memory block on the heap is de-allocated.

-object.
-Once the values have been saved, the reference counts are decremented in preparation of the method going out of scope.
+, the reference counts are decremented in preparation for the method going out of scope.
 If the reference count hits zero, the object pointed from the Rc

 will be deleted.
 If not, the memory block containing the reference counts and Complex

-smart pointers pointing to the same memory block.
+smart pointers point to the same memory block.

 Note: We have ignored the weak reference in this discussion.